Bachelor of Science in Psychology in Addictions

 If you have already completed an associate’s or bachelor’s degree from an accredited institution, you may be eligible for degree requirements to be waived and replaced with advanced start credit.
 Refer to Advanced Start Credit in Bachelor’s Degrees for details.

-You can personalize your degree with a concentration in business foundations.
 The business foundations concentration will allow you to gain competencies in the fundamental concepts of business administration.
 You will develop an understanding of the four functions of management, the components of a marketing strategy, and the financial performance of an organization.

-If you are interested in earning a master's degree, consider an accelerated master's degree option.
-Refer to the Progression Requirements section for details.
+If you are interested in earning both a bachelor's and master's degree, consider a graduate program pathway.

 Program Length